 We are Brand Genetics.
 Our contact and other details are set out at the end of this policy.
-We are the processor in relation to the personal data processed in accordance with this policy (except where this policy explains otherwise).
+We are the controller in relation to the personal data processed in accordance with this policy (except where this policy explains otherwise).